Evandrodz/DIO-package/README.md

 # package_name

 Description.
-The package package_name is used to:
+The package calc2 is used to:
-	-
+	funções de Claculo
 	-

 ## Installation